2 COVID Cases Reported Outside Quarantine

-Shanghai Health Commission reported a total of 3 locally transmitted COVID-19 case this morning, Sunday, June 19.
+Shanghai Health Commission reported a total of 6 locally transmitted COVID-19 cases this morning, Tuesday, June 21.

-That makes a total of 9 new cases reported, 2 more than the 7 reported yesterday, Saturday, June 18.
+That makes a total of 9 new cases reported, 4 fewer than the 13 reported yesterday, Monday, June 20.

-That makes a total of 2 case reported outside of central quarantine.
+That makes a total of 2 cases reported outside of central quarantine.

-The 2 local cases outside of central quarantine were in the following areas:
+The 1 local case outside of central quarantine was in the following area:

 0 in Baoshan District